If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 Get the Cuckoo ICook Q5 premium multicooker on amazon now:

-Best Value: Crockpot Express Crock Multicooker, 6 Qt.
+Best Value EPC: Crockpot Express Crock Multicooker, 6 Qt.

-It's even pretty.
+It's even kind of pretty.
 And, it has an easy-to-use, straightforward control panel.

 There's also a yogurt-making function, which isn't found on too many multicookers outside of the InstantPot.